Yehudit10/Vast-Project/services/db_api_service/README.md

 To enable a table:

-1. Open the config file app/config.py.

-2. Add the table name under the ALLOWED_TABLES list.
+Add the table name under the ALLOWED_TABLES list in the ENV file

 ## Authentication